donedgardo/blog/content/blog/tic-tac-toe-pub-sub.md

 (defn publish-msg [node topic msg]
   (. (. node -pubsub) (publish topic msg)))
 ```
-Here we can publish messeages to all connected peers who are subscribed to the topic.
+Here we can publish messages to all connected peers who are subscribed to the topic.

+Next we'll work on our user experience, and our UI for the web to introduce this new features to players in a seamless way.

 <3!